Grier's Guide to Merstham

 The club: The Moatsiders' history dates back to 1892 but it's only since 2008 that they've been an Isthmian League club.
 They've enjoyed unprecedented success over the last decade or so, much of it under Hayden Bird, including three Surrey Senior Cups and reaching the FA Cup first round.

 The town: Village to the north of Redhill and Reigate long-known for its quarries and mines.
 Mining was first recorded there in the Domesday Book, almost 1000 years ago, and Alfred Nobel gave the first public demonstration of dynamite in Merstham in 1868.

-The ground: Weldon Way, Merstham, Redhill, RH1 3QB.
-A compact but neat ground with a low-roofed terrace behind one of the goals that's great for making a bit of noise.
+The ground: The worldflow Stadium, Weldon Way, Merstham, Redhill, RH1 3QB.
+A compact but neat ground with a low-roofed terrace behind one of the goals.

-Our record there: No Ks fan will ever forget our visit of two seasons ago when Rob Tolfrey made a dramatic late penalty save to ensure we held on for a 1-0 win and staved off the threat of relegation.
-We also won 2-1 last season when, within five minutes of each other, two Manolis Gagonas long throws caused havoc in the Merstham box.
+Our record there: The most famous visit was six seasons ago when Rob Tolfrey made a dramatic late penalty save to ensure we held on for a 1-0 win and staved off the threat of relegation.
+Bird also got his first win as Ks manager there, a 1-0 win in September 2019.

-Drinking: The Feathers Hotel, a short walk from the station, is the obvious place to go for a pre-match pint.
-It's a large and pleasant enough chain pub with typical pub grub on the menu.
+Drinking: The Feathers Hotel, a short walk from the station, is a large and pleasant enough chain pub with typical pub grub on the menu.
 The Jolly Brickmakers is more of a detour but features a dart board, big screen football and live music.

-Food: Plenty of choice at this one for something on the go, although the bank holiday may affect what's open.
-The shops near Feathers and the station include two cafes, a chippy and the well-rated Pizza Project Cafe.
+Food: Plenty of choice at this one - the shops near Feathers and the station include two cafes, a chippy and the well-rated Pizza Project Cafe.
 Right by the ground there's a Co-op, a kebab shop, a curry house and another chippy.